-There are four types of living accomodations available during your time at Cal State LA: Homestay, Apartment, Extended-Stay Hotel, or at the Dormitory on Campus.
-The International Office has compiled helpful information and resources to help you find the most appropriate accomodations for your study in Los Angeles experience.
+The International Office has compiled helpful information and resources to help you find the most appropriate accommodations for your experience studying in Los Angeles.

 How to Apply for On-Campus Housing